-The most famous walk is up to the viewing platform looking over Hill Inlet and Whitehaven's northern end.
-Take the beach track which has Tongue Bay access and veer off on the Hill Inlet Track, which is a 700m loop that will take you to the three lookout points of the swirling sands.
+The most famous hike is to the viewing platforms, which overlook Hill Inlet at Whitehaven's northern end.
+Take the beach track from Tongue Bay and veer off to the Hill Inlet Track - a 700m loop passing three lookout points over the swirling sands.

-On the southern end of the beach, there is a 3 km walk to Chance Bay, a stunning cove which has some great snorkelling if you want to put a mask and snorkel in your backpack.
+On the beach's southern end, there is a 3 km walk to Chance Bay, a stunning cove with some great snorkelling if you want to put a mask and snorkel in your backpack.

 The 1.2km Solway Circuit loop walk, also found on the southern end of Whitehaven, will take you to another stunning view.
-From this vantage point, you can join the Whitehaven Beach Headland track, a 400m loop that will eventually take you back down onto Whitehaven.
+From this vantage point, you can join the Whitehaven Beach Headland track.
+This 400m loop will eventually take you back down onto Whitehaven.

-When you camp at Whitehaven Beach, you get to wake up and have the beach all to yourself.
-There is a camping spot on the southern end of Whitehaven Beach with picnic tables and toilets.
+When you camp at Whitehaven, you wake up and have the Beach all to yourself.
+There is a camping spot on the beach's southern end with picnic tables and toilets.

-Chance Bay also has a campsite for eight people; this spot can be accessed from your yacht or from the walking tracks starting at Whitehaven.
-We think it’s one of the best camping spots in the islands, again picnic tables and outhouse toilets are provided.
+Chance Bay also has a campsite for eight people; this spot is accessed by anchoring at Chance bay or from the Whitehaven Beach trail.
+(We think Chance is one of the best camping spots on the islands)

 There is no running water on the island, and campfires are strictly prohibited.
 You will need to bring everything with you.
 Book your campsite online with national parks or through our neighbours at Shute Harbour, Scamper Island Transfers.